-Prior to beginning his mandate as Commissioner in August 2007, Mr. Boileau acted as legal counsel for the Office of the Commissioner of Official Languages with responsibility for landmark cases such as the Casimir-Solski case and the Gosselin case, which went before the Supreme Court of Canada.
+Before his appointment as Commissioner, Mr. Boileau served as legal counsel for the Office of the Commissioner of Official Languages with responsibility for landmark cases such as Casimir-Solski and Gosselin, which went before the Supreme Court of Canada.

-From 1993 to 2003, he held various positions with the Fédération des communautés francophones et acadienne du Canada (FCFA), in its Quebec City office, including director, political and legal liaison officer, and legal counsel.
-One of his most important achievements during that time was to represent the FCFA before the Ontario Court of Appeal in the Montfort case.
-For this case, he established strategies and provided legal coordination for each of the interveners, including for the Commissioner of Official Languages of Canada and the Association canadienne française de l’Ontario (ACFO).
+From 1993 to 2003, he held various positions with the Fédération des communautés francophones et acadienne du Canada (FCFA), at its Québec City office, including director, political and legal liaison officer, and legal counsel.
+One of his most important achievements during that time was representing the FCFA before the Ontario Court of Appeal in the Montfort case.
+For this case, he devised strategies and played a pivotal role in legal coordination of the interveners, which included the Commissioner of Official Languages of Canada and the Association canadienne-française de l’Ontario (ACFO).

 From 1995 to 1997, in Winnipeg, Mr. Boileau became the first executive director of the Court Challenges Program of Canada.
 During his tenure, he developed the organization’s strategic priorities and operational plans.
 He also headed up the language rights component of the program and acted as its official spokesperson for media, government and community stakeholders, along with many other functions.

-Since his appointment, Commissioner Boileau has worked to improve the quality of French-language services in Ontario in order to meet the needs of the Francophone community, ensure its full development and preserve its culture.
+Since his appointment, Commissioner Boileau has worked to improve the quality of French-language services in Ontario in order to meet the needs of the Francophone community, ensure its full development and preserve its culture and language.

-The French Language Services Commissioner reports directly to the Legislative Assembly of Ontario.
-He has the power to make recommendations on matters pertaining to the application of the French Language Services Act.
-The mandates of the Commissioner are for two, three, or five years.
+The Commissioner has the power to make recommendations on matters pertaining to the implementation of the French Language Services Act.
+The Commissioner is appointed for a five-year term, which may be renewed only once.

 In addition to a Law Degree (LL.L.) from the University of Ottawa (1991), Mr. Boileau holds a Bachelor’s Degree in Political Science (1988) and a Certificate in History (1985) from the Université de Montréal.